 Attendance Policy for the Observance of Religious Days by Students: In accordance with Sections 1006.53 and 1001.74(10)(g) Florida Statutes and Board of Governors Regulation 6C-6.0115, the University of South Florida (University/USF) has established the following policy regarding religious observances: (http://usfweb2.usf.edu/usfgc/gc_pp/acadaf/gc10-045.htm)

 In the event of an emergency, it may be necessary for USF to suspend normal operations.
 During this time, USF may opt to continue delivery of instruction through methods that include but are not limited to: Blackboard, Elluminate, Skype, and email messaging and/or an alternate schedule.
 It’s the responsibility of the student to monitor Blackboard site for each class for course specific communication, and the main USF, College, and department websites, emails, and MoBull messages for important general information.

 - Policy on Make-up Work: Make up homework is at the discretion of the instructor and follows the university policy on academic integrity (USF Regulation 3.027).

-Communications and Signal Processing track
+- Program This Course Supports: Communications and Signal Processing track

-- Course Concurrence Information
+- Course Concurrence Information: Computer Science.